NgaNaNa/Sunday_Market_ROR/README.md

 - implement the Terms and Condition in the form for Creating New Listings.
 - Add more controls and error handling for when user enters unexpected data/or no data input received, etc.
 - implement an Admin page for user's to see a history record of their listings and how they are tracking.
+- implement a way of communication (ie. sending messages to the seller's e-mail address)
+- implement the payment as mentioned above, using Stripe.
+- Implement a function for users to cancel their own account.